 Growing up, he was like most guys, had a job, a girlfriend and many skills.
 He was a very hard worker.
 Then he fell on hard times in his 30’s and began drinking heavily.
 He became withdrawn, pessimistic, and more irritable with time.
 I still loved him, but more from a distance.

-I feel that there is always a new day, with the choice that can be made: Will I begin tapering off my addiction today or will I continue this path of suicide?
+I feel that there is always a new day, with the choice that can be made.
+Ask yourself the following question and be totally honest: Will I begin tapering off my addiction today or will I continue this path of suicide?

 Because alcohol is encouraged in our society, we get the idea that it isn’t dangerous, but it is.
 It’s psychoactive, addictive and potentially lethal when misused.